gacetta/notes/js-howItWorks.md

 ---
 ## execution context
 ---
-1. Initially - global execution context and global memory
+1. initially - a global execution context is created with global memory
-2. each time a function is added to call stack, we open a new local execution context and local memory
+2. each time a function is added to call stack, a new local execution context is created with local memory

-`lexical environment` - each function is like a separate universe.
-If we do lexical analysis - we're asking, where did we write the function?
-In what universe?
-In other words: `execution context tells you which lexical environment is currently running`.

-In JS - our `lexical scope` (available data + variables where the function was defined) determines our available variables.
-Not where the function is called (`dynamic scope`)

 Creation of a new execution context consists of two phases:
 1. Creation Phase
 2. Execution Phase

-Creation Phase
+Global Execution Context - Creation Phase
 - Given access to the `global object` and `this`
 - JS takes a pass over the code to allocate memory space for functions and variables.
 (Hoisting)

 Execution Phase
 - JS executes our code line by line.

+`lexical environment` - each function is like a separate universe.
+If we do lexical analysis - we're asking, where did we write the function?
+In what universe?
+In other words: `execution context tells you which lexical environment is currently running`.

+In JS - our `lexical scope` (available data + variables where the function was defined) determines our available variables.
+Not where the function is called (`dynamic scope`)

 ---
 ## Hoisting